 [Two Videos Below]

-But this is not what the patron saint of Ireland would have expected.
-Nor is it what he would have wanted (Read What Would St. Patrick Think About His Day?).
 Saint Patrick (385-461) was more about surviving than he was about celebrating.
 He was more about comforting the soul than pleasing the flesh.
-His life is an example of Christ’s provision of hope and strength in surviving persecution and oppression.
+And St. Patrick’s life exemplified Christ’s provision of hope and strength, especially in surviving persecution and oppression.

 Before He Was “Saint Patrick”